The Safe Way To Double Your Income

 This simple strategy involves options — a tool most investors don’t use regularly because of their preconceived notions about options being risky.
 But when done properly, selling covered calls can be one of the safest and most lucrative ways for income investors to make money.

-#-ad_banner-#For example, let’s look at how selling calls on a company like Ford (NYSE: F) could make a big difference for investors looking for income.
-Ford, one of the “Big Three” automakers, is a high-quality stock with a higher-than-average dividend.
-Over the past 12 months, the company has paid out $0.60 per share in dividends — nearly a 7% yield at current prices.
+For example, let’s look at how selling calls on a company like Phillips 66 (NYSE: PSX) could make a big difference for investors looking for income.
+PSX is one of the country’s largest energy refiners and midstream operators.
+In short, it’s a high-quality stock with a higher-than-average dividend.
+Over the past 12 months, the company has paid out $3.60 per share in dividends.
+That’s a yield of a little over 6% yield at current prices.

-Now, don’t get me wrong… Ford’s yield is certainly on the higher end of the range.
-And sure, the company faces some challenges.
-But I think we can do better with covered calls.
+Now, don’t get me wrong… PSX’s yield is certainly on the higher end of the range of quality stocks on the market.
+But I think we can do even better with covered calls.

 For a market that’s not offering much in the way of dependable high yields, that’s really something.